Johnjk031/Coffe-drones/README.md

 # AirBean

-Simple coffe workshop, build in React/Redux.
+Simple coffe workshop, built in React/Redux.

 # Instructions:

 Open the "backend" folder & "beans" folder in the terminal.
-Type "npm start" on both folders - and you are good to go.
+Type "npm start" / "yarn start" etc in both folders - and you are good to go.